 Trump talks up ‘special relationship’ with Macron, hours after threat to slap tariffs on French wine

-President Trump on Saturday sought to smooth over his prickly relationship with French President Emmanuel Macron as he arrived in France for the G7 summit – telling reporters he loves French wine, hours after threatening to slap tariffs on the export.
+President Trump on Saturday sought to smooth over his prickly relationship with French President Emmanuel Macron as he arrived in France for the G-7 summit – telling reporters he loves French wine, hours after threatening to slap tariffs on the export.

 “I love French wine,” the president told reporters sitting opposite Macron for a lunch after his arrival in Biarritz.